Quick Start

 Write an Actions Overview

-In the Actions configuration page, you have the possibility to describe what your actions will be used for.
-The API will work fine even without it, but you can get more accurate results by describing your final goal.
+On the Actions configuration page, you have the possibility to describe what your actions will be used for.
+The API will work fine even without it, but providing this overview on you app can help generate more accurate results.

 Customize an Action

-You may deeply customize an action to ensure the behavior matches your expectations.
-Let’s see how to do it by examples.
+You can deeply customize an action to ensure the behavior matches your expectations.
+You can find examples of actions ready for real-case scenarios here.

-1. Click on action name, and update it to search.
+1. Click on the action name, and update it to a meaningful_name.

-2. Click on the action description, and introduce what the action does:
+2. Click on the action description, and explain what the action does.

 4. Save the action.